 Cloverdale is a somewhat small city located in the state of California.
 With a population of 8,811 people and two constituent neighborhoods, Cloverdale is the 430th largest community in California.

 Housing costs in Cloverdale are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Cloverdale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cloverdale are a mix of both white- and blue-collar jobs.
+Cloverdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cloverdale is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Cloverdale who work in office and administrative support (14.89%), management occupations (8.90%), and sales jobs (8.75%).
+There are especially a lot of people living in Cloverdale who work in office and administrative support (15.94%), farm management occupations (9.46%), and sales jobs (8.59%).

-The percentage of adults in Cloverdale who are college-educated is close to the national average for all communities of 21.84%: 19.36% of the adults in Cloverdale have a bachelor's degree or advanced degree.
+In terms of college education, Cloverdale is nearly on par with the US average for all cities of 21.84%: 20.57% of adults 25 and older in Cloverdale have a bachelor's degree or advanced degree.

-Cloverdale is a very ethnically-diverse city.
+Cloverdale is an extremely ethnically-diverse city.
 The people who call Cloverdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cloverdale residents report their race to be White, followed by Asian.
 Cloverdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.06% of the city’s residents.
-Important ancestries of people in Cloverdale include Italian, Irish, English, and Swedish.
+People of Hispanic or Latino origin account for 33.13% of the city’s residents.
+Important ancestries of people in Cloverdale include Irish, Italian, English, and Swedish.

 The most common language spoken in Cloverdale is English.
 Other important languages spoken here include Spanish and Gujarathi.